-Except for rootvol and swapvol, hot-relocation does not guarantee the same layout of data or performance after relocation.
+Except for rootvol and swapvol, the hot-relocation feature does not guarantee the same layout of data or performance after relocation.
 It is therefore possible that a single subdisk that existed before relocation may be split into two or more subdisks on separate disks after relocation (if there is not enough contiguous space on a single disk to accommodate that subdisk).
 [14894]